BrevityD/LLaMA_CEAK/README.md

 # llama-ceak

-use the embedding layer of llama to replace the upstream network of ceak
+Replace the upstream network of CEAK with the embedding layer of LLaMA.